 We love welcoming school trips to the farm, and we know schools love visiting too with lots of our schools coming year after year.
 We want to give you a unique opportunity for young minds to explore the countryside – discovering its inhabitants and its agricultural importance.
 This provides an ideal prospect for educational visits to encourage cross – curricular learning across a broad range of ages from pre-school upwards, no matter what the childs background.
 We can offer trips all year round so it doesn’t matter when you are covering a topic.

 Secondary School, Colleges and Further Education visits

-We also love working with older students, who may want to learn about diversification and what that means to farming, families and the local economy and population.
+We also love working with young people, who may want to learn about diversification and what that means to farming, families and the local economy and population.
 Typically this will support learning in Geography, Business Studies, Social as well as Agricultural subjects.

 For more information please contact Alison on [email protected].